syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 We can also export from collection of objects to an Excel, as described in [this blog post](https://www.syncfusion.com/blogs/post/export-data-to-excel-csharp.aspx#objects-to-Excel).

-An online sample link to [export from collection of objects to an Excel](https://ej2.syncfusion.com/aspnetcore/Excel/CollectionObjects#/material3) in ASP.NET Core.
+An online sample link to [export from collection of objects to an Excel Worksheet](https://ej2.syncfusion.com/aspnetcore/Excel/CollectionObjects#/material3) in ASP.NET Core.

 #### Options to Export from Collection of Objects to Excel